cramis1/Marclock-with-CGM-weather/README.md

 This is made and based on the awesome fitbit clockfaces published by PedanticAvenger (FlashCGM) and Rytiggy (Glance).
 As an amateur coder, these repositories were immensly helpful.

+# Instructions
+- You must have your blood sugars accessible through a URL.
+(Examples include [xDrip+](https://github.com/jamorham/xDrip-plus), [Nightscout](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku), [Spike](https://spike-app.com/) )
+- Starting on your phone, navigate to the [Latest version of Marclock](https://gam.fitbit.com/gallery/clock/9eacf714-5b23-40c8-9621-ded74bd9edf9) And click the **Select** button.
+Then click **install**.
+- After the installation has finished open the **Fitbit** app and navigate to **clock faces** then click the **green gear** to access **Marclock's settings**.
+- Once in settings, enter the dataURL API endpoint, the settingsURL API endpoint, and whether you would like to disable alerts.
+Note that by default, the dataURL endpoint will be the local webservice of http://127.0.0.1:17580/sgv.json and the settingsURL endpoint will be the local webservice of http://127.0.0.1:17580/status.json
+- After starting the webservice in xDrip+/Spike, or after entering the above endpoints, you should be able to see the blood sugars on the watch!

+- What is an API endpoint?
+  - An API endpoint is a unique URL that represents your data.
+- How do I use it with the watch?
+  - If you are using **xDrip**
+    - Navigate to `Settings` -> `Inter-App settings` -> `xDrip Web Service` -> `ON`
+    - Point the watch face to the following URL (API Endpoint): `http://127.0.0.1:17580/sgv.json`
+  - If you are using **NightScout** you can follow [these steps](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku)
+  - If you are using **Spike**
+    - Activate internal server in `Settings` -> `integration` -> `internal HTTP server` -> `ON` click back to confirm the changes.
+    - Point the watch face to the following URL (API Endpoint): `http://127.0.0.1:1979/sgv.json`